WIPACrepo/iceprod/docs/server/details/index.rst

 the information of a large number of sites, MySQL can be used as a database (though this will take some external setup).

-There is a primary database and an archive database, so as to keep current information small and fast while still providing access to older information.

 The database structure is given in :ref:`dbtables`.